vasylhar/VBAFinancialAnalysis/README.md

 VBAFinancialAnalysis
 ====================

-Excel VBA code to clean, represent financial timeseries in a plot, list and anaklysis output:
+Excel VBA code to clean, represent financial timeseries in a plot, list and analysis output:

 1. This script prompts VBA to locate data.csv file which is stored locally and contains two rows of data: